ciur/papermerge/README.md

 *Document Management* is too generic - I think that a definition of what is a *Document* in context of this software is needed.

-For Papermerge a document is anything which is a good candidate for achieving - some piece of information which is not editable but you need to store it for future reference.
+For Papermerge a document is anything which is a good candidate for archiving - some piece of information which is not editable but you need to store it for future reference.
 For example recipes are perfect examples - you don't need to "read" receipts everyday, but eventually you will need them for your tax declaration for example.
 In this sense - scanned documents which are usually